mithil-sri-sai/Transformer-based-CNN-Approach-for-RS-Scene-Classification/README.md

 Use, WHU-RS19, Optimal-31, RSI-CB256, and MLRSNet, that have been openly made available to the research community.
 To perform this task, architectures such as VGG-16, Resnet50, EfficientNetB3, Vision Transformers (ViT), Swin Transformers, and ConvNeXt is used.
-They are fine-tuned using LinBnDrop block from the fastai framework.
 Though the comparison between deep learning models for scene classification has been done, the comparison between different Transformer-based architectures along with the convolutionbased architectures has not been systematically addressed in the remote sensing literature.
 We have obtained a new benchmark, that exceeds the state-of-the-art results for all the datasets on a 90:10 train-test split.